 A GEFILTE FISHY TALE

-NOTE: Helping to search for that special person who can open a jar of gefilte fish when the lid is stuck is fine, but actually eating commercially made gefilte fish is a no-no for dogs and certain other pets, as it usually contains ingredients that are harmful to them, such as onions.
-Learn about the foods that dogs can and cannot eat: https://www.akc.org/expert-advice/nutrition/human-foods-dogs-can-and-cant-eat/.
+NOTE: Gefilte fish is a no-no for dogs and certain other pets, as it usually contains ingredients that are harmful to them, such as onions.
+Learn about the foods that dogs can and cannot eat here: https://www.akc.org/expert-advice/nutrition/human-foods-dogs-can-and-cant-eat/.

 “Never before have the trials and tribulations of opening a jar of gefilte fish in time for Shabbat been so much fun!”